Skip to main content

 Key options

-• --learning-key <id> – focus on explicit learning keys instead of the most recent ones.
+• --learning-key <id> – report on explicit keys rather than the most recent ones.

-• --summary-only – skip per-session telemetry fetches for fast CI checks.
+• --summary-only – skip trajectory fetches for CI.

 • --compare-to results/learning/index.json – compute deltas against a previous run.